The best Sony camera in 2024 for vlogging, filmmaking and photography

 -

-The a6700 maintains the compact rangefinder-style APS-C camera design from prior models but incorporates some notable and welcome improvements in button layout, however, I still found the camera was still a little cramped and hard to hold with larger lenses.
-Although, if you are happy to settle for Sony's smaller but slower lenses, then they are a much better balance for the a6700.
+The a6700 maintains the compact rangefinder-style APS-C camera design from prior models but incorporates some notable and welcome improvements in button layout, however, I still found the camera was still a little cramped and hard to hold with larger full-frame lenses.
+If you are happy to settle for Sony's smaller enthusiast lenses, then they are a much better balance for the a6700, although it can be a little confusing to tell the two format's lenses apart.

-Despite a higher starting price compared to the previous generation, positioning it as relatively more expensive than some competitors, the a6700 offers a lot for the money and emerges as one of the top choices for travel photographers and content creators who prioritize professional features within a compact form factor.
+The a6700 does have a higher starting price compared to the previous generation, and it is relatively more expensive than some competitors, which have done a lot to close the gap in recent releases.
+However, the a6700 offers a lot for the money and emerges as one of the top choices for travel photographers and content creators who prioritize professional features within a compact form factor.

 Read more: Sony a6700 review